theclinician/login-links/README.md

 ## Security note

-Normally the ability to gain access to a user account depends on the username/email and password (for your app, or for the oauth service).
+Normally the ability to gain access to a user account depends on knowledge of the username/email and password (of your app or the oauth service).
 In the case of `accounts-password`, you can also gain access to a user account if you can access the user's email, because you can call `sendResetPasswordEmail` and [`resetPassword`](http://docs.meteor.com/#/full/accounts_resetpassword), which logs you in.
 While currently such emails [do not expire](https://github.com/meteor/meteor/issues/6462), it's best practice that they do (in order to reduce the risk that someone will gain access to your email later, and find the reset email and use it).
-Similarly, you should pick an expiration period for login links, according to the balance you choose between UX and security.
+Similarly, you should pick an expiration period for `login-links`, according to the balance you choose between UX and security.

 ## API